Retail AP Automation: A Guide for Store Owners

 4. System Integration: Once an invoice is fully approved, the extracted data is exported for clean and simple entry into your business's central accounting or ERP system.

-The core of this newfound efficiency lies in the technology used for the data extraction step, which is what makes the entire automated workflow possible.
+The technology behind the data extraction step is what makes the entire automated workflow possible.

 How AI Accurately Extracts Data from Retail Supplier Invoices